Abraham-Dagnew/Expense-Tracker/README.md

 # Expense Tracker Web Application

 ## Project Overview
-This project is an **Expense Tracker Web Application** built using **.NET MVC 8**.
+This project is an **Expense Tracker Web Application** built using **.NET MVC8**.
 It allows users to track expenses, manage profiles, and handle account login and password management.

 The application uses:
 - **In-Memory Database**: for tracking expense data.